raul-leal/SIQRA_Model/README.md

 # SIQRA_Model
 Analysis of the SIQRA model for computer virus behavior on networks.

+> [!NOTE]
+> This work is part of a bigger report made for the Iniciação Científica program of the Federal University of ABC, São Paulo.

 # Introduction
 Kermack and McKendrick developed the SIR (Susceptible-Infected-Removed) model for modeling biological viruses in 1920.
 Since then, many other models have been developed from the original SIR and adapted to model the behavior of computer viruses due to its similarity with biological viruses.
 One of these models is the SIQRA (Susceptible-Infected-Quarantine-Removed-Antidotal), developed in [3].